 Email marketing is a breeze for Shopify.
 Shopify has its own email marketing platform that allows you to set up email campaigns easily.
-Several Shopify, email marketing apps are available, so be sure to explore the market to find the right solution for your store.
+A lot of other email marketing apps are also available on the Shopify app store, so make sure to explore the market to find the right solution for your store.

 Content Marketing —

 Content marketing can do great things for your eCommerce store when adequately implemented.